alyaqasrina/Innovators-Group/README.md

 <h3>d.
 Secured Cokkies</h3>
-1. Identify
+<h5> 1.
+Identify </h5>
-   * Identified as Cookie Without Secure Flag
+   - Identified as Cookie Without Secure Flag <be>
-   * Risk: Low
+   - Risk: Low <be>
-   * CWE ID 614 (Sensitive Cookie in HTTPS Session Without 'Secure' Attribute)
+   - CWE ID 614 (Sensitive Cookie in HTTPS Session Without 'Secure' Attribute) <be>
+   - WASC	ID 13 <be>
-   * A cookie has been set without the secure flag, which means that the cookie can be accessed via unencrypted connections.
+   - A cookie has been set without the secure flag, which means that the cookie can be accessed via unencrypted connections through Set-Cookie: jtqftknonmu7j3ncqf73knu18a <be>
+<h5> 2.
+Evaluate: </h5>